 Bainbridge Brewing Alehouse and Fletcher Bay Winery Tasting Room

 Next door to the museum and in the same building is Bainbridge Brewing Alehouse and Fletcher Bay Winery.
 If you are a beer or wine lover, these are great stops.
-Bainbridge Brewing Alehouse opens daily at 12 pm.
+Bainbridge Brewing Alehouse opens at 2 pm Monday to Thursday and at 12 pm on the weekend.
 (21+ only).
-Fletcher Bay Winery tasting room opens daily in the summer at 11:15 am.
+Fletcher Bay Winery tasting room opens daily in the summer at 12 pm.

 From here, continue your walk into town.

 Downtown Winslow is charming with boutique shops, a bookstore, a travel store, a grocery store, bakeries, ice cream, and restaurants.
 Food-wise, there is quite a lot to choose from, and before I talk about what to do on Bainbridge Island, let’s cover where to eat.